-Select Start > All Programs, and then open the multimedia program you want to use.
-For example, if you want to use Windows Media Player to play an audio CD, select Windows Media Player.

-- Insert the media disc, such as an audio CD, into the optical drive. - 3.
+- Select Start > All Programs, and then open the multimedia program you want to use.
+For example, if you want to use Windows Media Player to play an audio CD, select Windows Media Player. - Some programs may be located in subfolders. - 2.
+Insert the media disc, such as an audio CD, into the optical drive. - 3.
 Follow the instructions on the screen. - or - 1.
-Insert the media disc, such as an audio CD, into the optical drive. - An AutoPlay dialog box opens. - 2.
+Insert the media disc, such as an audio CD, into the optical drive. - An AutoPlay dialog box is displayed. - 2.
 Click the multimedia task you want to perform from the list of tasks for each installed multimedia program. - The AutoPlay dialog box allows you to select a default multimedia program for the media disc.
 After you select a program from the list, click the Always do the selected action box. - 3.
 Click OK.